-There are a few good points in replacing a score, even as one must feel sympathy for the first composer.
+There are a few good points in replacing a score, even as one must feel sympathy for the composer who's been replaced.
 First, everyone is a step closer to knowing what works.
 Second, there is no time for vague exploration.
 In this case the music was written and recorded in about three weeks - not such a terrible schedule as they go.

 Cleaving to the idea of melodrama, the score is not shy about playing the plot as the characters quickly become slaves to its events.
 I almost always prefer to underplay a film rather than overplay (viz "No Country For Old Men" with no perceptible score), but in this case Sidney felt we should not be shy about the "melodrama" and so the score sounds a bit overwrought at first - at least to me.
 The theme which opens the film in the manner of a "crime drama" comes eventually to play the recriminations of the family.
 Another theme plays Andy (Philip Seymour Hoffman's character), who in many ways is the driving force behind the implosion of this family, and as such I wanted the audience to sympathize with him.
 The ride they take with him will be all the more appalling if we feel for him.
 And the awful ride is what the film is all about.